ngerakines/ngerakines.me/now.md

 This is what I'm currently busy with:

 * Being Director of Engineering at Colibri Learning (McKissock LLC)
-* Learning about TypeScript
+* Writing a lot of TypeScript and Golang
 * Reading books to learn how to better myself and the world around me
 * Skateboarding, rowing, biking, and occasionally weightlifting
-* Taking dancing lessons
+* Dancing

-Last updated on March 22, 2016
+Last updated on May 2, 2016